danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

 ideas for feedback, and griping about the sorry state of commercially-available Super Soakers these days.

 In 2017, D.I.Y.
-YouTube personality Mark Rober made splash with a [record-holding Super Soaker](https://www.youtube.com/watch?v=T1KRQ3RcvXA).
+YouTube personality Mark Rober made a splash with a [record-holding Super Soaker](https://www.youtube.com/watch?v=T1KRQ3RcvXA).
 His video describing the project includes an interview with Johnson.